mco-gh/mco.dev/content/post/media/tides.md

 <!--more-->

 This film won the top prize at the 2021 [Time Lapse Film Festival](timelapsefilmfestival.com/).
-Who even knew there was a whole festival for time lapse films?!
+Who even knew there was a whole festival for time lapse films?

 <br>